-Since 2013, our Advocate Leaders have raised awareness through news articles and advertisements, developed relationships with their elected officials, and fought for increased funding for ovarian cancer research throughout the country.
+Since 2013, our Advocate Leaders have raised awareness through news articles and earned media, developed relationships with their elected officials, and fought for increased funding for ovarian cancer research throughout the country.

 - Initiate and build relationships with their elected officials and elected officials’ staff